Sandbox validation

 When to use it

-- Locally — when you want hard proof the intent compiles before opening Xcode.
+Section titled “When to use it”- Locally — when you want direct confirmation that the intent compiles before opening Xcode.

 - CI — on a macOS runner, the sandbox gives you end-to-end validation for every PR.